dotnet/docs/docs/standard/glossary.md

 ## Mono

 Mono is a .NET implementation that is mainly used when a small runtime is required.
-It is the runtime that powers Xamarin applications on Android, Mac, iOS, tvOS and watchOS and is focused primarily on a small footprint.
+It is the runtime that powers Xamarin applications on Android, Mac, iOS, tvOS and watchOS and is focused primarily on apps that require a small footprint.

 It supports all of the currently published .NET Standard versions.